Center City Commuter Connection

-The Center City Commuter Connection (CCCC), commonly referred to as "the commuter tunnel", is a passenger railroad tunnel in Center City, Philadelphia, Pennsylvania, United States, built to connect the stub ends of the two separate regional commuter rail systems, originally operated by two rival railroad companies: the Pennsylvania Railroad and the Reading Company.
+The Center City Commuter Connection (CCCC), commonly referred to as "the commuter tunnel", is a passenger railroad tunnel in Center City Philadelphia, Pennsylvania.
+The tunnel was built to connect the stub ends of the two separate regional commuter rail systems, which were originally operated by Pennsylvania Railroad and the Reading Company, two rival rail companies.
+This connection was the first of its kind in the United States, enabling through-running of commuter trains and eliminating capacity limitations and operational difficulties imposed by stub-end terminal designs.
+The concept continues to inform advocacy for similar projects in other U.S. cities, such as Boston's proposed North–South Rail Link and through-running at New York's Penn Station.

 All of the SEPTA Regional Rail lines except for the Cynwyd Line pass completely through the four-track tunnel, which contains two underground stations, Suburban Station and Jefferson Station, and the above-ground upper-level concourse for the east–west commuter lines serving 30th Street Station.
+The tunnel was elected the Outstanding Civil Engineering Achievement for 1985 by the American Society of Civil Engineers.

 Planning and development

 Suburban Station, located at 16th Street and JFK Boulevard, was the underground terminus of the commuter rail lines of the Pennsylvania Railroad (PRR).
 The Reading Company (RDG) ran trains on an elevated approach above city streets into the Reading Terminal, located at 12th and Market Streets (one block west of where Jefferson Station was built).
 The connection, the first of its kind in the United States, was built to allow trains to run through Philadelphia's downtown central business district, by uniting the commuter lines of the two rail systems.

+The CCCC was initially proposed in 1958 by R. Damon Childs, a junior land planner with the Philadelphia City Planning Commission, as a way to bring more people into Center City—which was losing population and business activity at the time—and would offer improved access from Philadelphia's western suburbs to the struggling department stores on East Market Street.
+The proposed connection would permit through-running of the Pennsylvania Railroad and the Reading Railroad suburban lines.